openswarm-eu/draft-ietf-lake-edhoc-psk/draft-lopez-lake-edhoc-psk.md

 # Protocol

-There are currently two proposed versions of the authentication method, depending on where the pre-shared key identifier (ID_CRED_PSK) is sent.
-ID_CRED_PSK allows retrieval of CRED_PSK, a COSE object that contains the PSK.
+After studying a comparison of both proposals, PSK2 authentication method was selected.
+In this method, the pre-shared key identifier (ID_CRED_PSK) is sent in message_3.
+The ID_CRED_PSK allows retrieval of CRED_PSK, a COSE object that contains the PSK.
+This revision maintains the key information about ID_CRED_PSK and CRED_PSK while updating the status to reflect that a single version has been chosen after evaluation.
+Through this document we will refer to the Pre-Shared Key authentication method as EDHOC-PSK.

 ## Credentials

-In both varaints, Initiator and Responder are assumed to have a PSK with good amount of randomness and the requirements that:
+Initiator and Responder are assumed to have a PSK with good amount of randomness and the requirements that:

 - Only the Initiator and the Responder have access to the PSK.
 - The Responder is able to retrieve the PSK using ID_CRED_PSK.